 Lately I’ve been noticing how much more men’s hair seems to move in film noir compared to other classic films, but Steve’s hair in The Devil Thumbs a Ride might set the record for most activity.
 A big mass of wavy dark hair often escapes its Brylcreem bonds to hang rakishly across his forehead.
 That says something about him: even this man’s hair is out of line.
 It’s 1947; hair isn’t supposed to work like that.
-If a man’s hair moves this much in a studio film, he’s Trouble with a capital T. Not that we need confirmation.
+If a man’s hair moves this much in a studio film, he’s Trouble with a capital T. Not that we need any more confirmation.

 For a lot of this movie, Steve has command of our eyeballs.
 A professor of mine once pointed out how much of The Big Sleep consists of Bogie walking across rooms, because Hawks knew Bogie looked good doing it.
 Feist capitalized similarly on Tierney here.
 Even when the movie parks itself in an isolated location, Steve’s self-assured gestures and perambulations maintain a sense of entertaining movement, whether he’s lighting cigarettes, surreptitiously locking doors, disabling phones and getaway vehicles, or rifling people’s pockets.

 Some actors can play scary.
 Some actors are scary.
 Tierney belongs to the latter category.
 Nowadays it’s a meme to joke about wanting celebrities to murder you; Tierney’s star image got there about 70 years ahead of the curve.
 Ironically, the run of destructive behavior and arrests that derailed Tierney’s career also boosted his mystique and secured his place in noir history.
 Part of the morbid thrill of watching Tierney lies in wondering exactly where the actor ends and the performance begins.
 As Quentin Tarantino quipped, when Gerald Peary asked about the cantankerous Reservoir Dogs gang boss in a 1992 interview, “Do you remember his 1947 film The Devil Thumbs a Ride?
 That could almost be entitled The Lawrence Tierney Story.”